marcoverl/CVUserGuide/source/ManagingStorage.rst

     grep vdb /proc/partitions
      253       16   12582912 vdb

-If needed, create a file system on it (this will scratch the disk!):
+If this is a newly created volume, you might need to create a file system on it (this will scratch the disk!):

 ::